-How should the cashflow Cashflow information section be completed-is this for every item in main funding waterfall or only those Issuer includes in Investor Report?
+(a) How should the cashflow information section be completed-is this for every item in the main funding waterfall or only those included by the issuer in the Investor Report?
+What waterfall is referred to, in the event that there are multiple waterfalls?